wcaisido1855/Projects/README.md

 5) The 5th repository -HTML, CSS, JS Projects is my repository of front-end Web Development projects.
 Here are all of the tutorial files and website attempts I'm working on from a couple of Udemy courses on Web Development.

-I'm currently working through two courses:
+<p>I'm currently working through two courses:

-The Web Development Bootcamp by Colt Steele (Very in depth on each and every single element): https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview
+<p>The Web Development Bootcamp by Colt Steele (Very in depth on each and every single element):
+https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview

 and